Experts in tracing missing beneficiaries for the pensions and insurance industries

 – “Screening protects you from potential deliberate or inadvertent pension fraud.
 Our screening is reassuringly comprehensive and conducted discreetly and sensitively…”

 Data Cleansing, reduces overpayments, limits fraud and keeps you tPR compliant.

 The last 40 years have changed the profile of members.
 They are more mobile – both in jobs and homes as well as living longer.

 Data Cleaning can reduce risks to your scheme caused by poor or incomplete records.
 Equally important, it will keep you compliant with tPR (the Pensions Regulator) record keeping guidelines and also with the Data Protection Act.

-Our service is comprehensive and includes PAF (Royal Mail’s Postcode Address File) to cleanse and append missing address1 data.
+Our service is comprehensive and includes PAF (Royal Mail’s Postcode Address File) to cleanse and append missing address data.
 This is important given the impact on databases caused by marriages, members moving and mortalities.
-An ITM cleaned database limits overpayment of benefits and helps to eliminate fraud and inefficiencies which will negatively impact actuarial calculations and funding in the future.
+An ITM cleaned database limits the risk of any overpayment of benefits and helps to eliminate fraud and inefficiencies which will negatively impact actuarial calculations and funding in the future.

 KEY DATA SETS:

-– “An ITM cleaned database limits overpayment of benefits and helps to eliminate fraud and inefficiencies.”
+– “An ITM cleaned database limits the risk of any overpayment of benefits and helps to eliminate fraud and inefficiencies.”